-Eligibility criteria: Recipients shall be full time enrolled undergraduate or graduate students accepted to or enrolled in an Urban Studies program - Urban Studies (BA), Sustainable Urban Development (BA), Master of Arts in Community Planning, or Master of Science in Geospatial Technologies.
-While not a requirement, consideration will be given for any of the following: active participation in programmatic student organizations; community involvement; or have international urban activities/interests.
+Eligibility criteria: Recipients shall be full time enrolled undergraduate or graduate students accepted to or enrolled in an Urban Studies program - Urban Studies (BA), Sustainable Urban Development (BA), Urban Design (BS), Master of Arts in Community Planning, or Master of Science in Geospatial Technologies.
+While not a requirement, consideration will be given for any of the following: active participation in programmatic student organizations; community engagement/involvement; or have international urban activities/interests.

 Erling O. Mork and Ryan Petty Endowed Scholarship

 Eligibility criteria: Selection of reciptients will be based on academic merit or financial need.
 Financial need determined by the Office of Financial Aid; FAFSA required.
-Recipients must be accepted to or enrolled as an undergraduate student in an Urban Studies degree program - Urban Studies (BA) or Sustainable Urban Development (BA).
-While not a requirement, consideration will be given for any of the following: active participation in programmatic student organizations; community involvement; or have international urban activites/interests.
+Recipients must be accepted to or enrolled as an undergraduate student in an Urban Studies degree program - Urban Studies (BA) or Sustainable Urban Development (BA), or Urban Design (BS).
+While not a requirement, consideration will be given for any of the following: active participation in programmatic student organizations; community engagement/involvement; or have international urban activites/interests.

 General Urban Studies Student Scholarship

-Eligibility criteria: Enrolled full-time for at least one quarter during the 2017-18 year and be accepted to or enrolled in an Urban Studies degree program - Urban Studies (BA), Sustainable Urban Development (BA), Master of Arts in Community Planning, or Master of Science in Geospatial Technologies.
+Eligibility criteria: Enrolled full-time for at least one quarter during the academic year and be accepted to or enrolled in an Urban Studies degree program - Urban Studies (BA), Sustainable Urban Development (BA), Urban Design (BS), Master of Arts in Community Planning, or Master of Science in Geospatial Technologies.

 Other Funding Sources